dalmo1991/superflexPy/doc/elements_list.rst

    & E_{\textrm{act}}=C_{\textrm{e}}E_{\textrm{pot}}\left(\frac{\overline{S}(1+m)}{\overline{S}+m}\right) \\
    & Q=P\left(\overline{S}\right)^{\beta}

-Upper zone (Hymod)
+Upper zone (HYMOD)
 ******************

-This reservoir is part of the Hymod model and is used to simulate the upper soil zone.
+This reservoir is part of the HYMOD model and is used to simulate the upper soil zone.
 Further details are provided in the page :ref:`hymod`.

 .. code-block:: python